Improved Constraints on Pion Fragmentation Functions from Simulated Electron-Ion Collider Data: Results

+Comparison of our "Global Fit" results with the MAPFF analysis shows similar behavior in both the central values and the error bands for all types of light partons.
+However, for the gluon fragmentation function, significant differences are observed between our baseline analysis ("Global Fit") and the MAPFF results across the entire range of $z$, particularly at low $z$ which can be related to difference of kinematic cuts for $Q$ of SIDIS data sets in these two analyses.
 Comparing our "Global Fit + EIC" results with those of the MAPFF analysis, we observe largely consistent central values across all parton species, owing to similarities in flavor decomposition methods.
 The uncertainty bands, indicated by shaded regions, differ noticeably between these two extractions.
 For the quark FFs $D^{u^+}_{\pi^+}$ and $D^{d^+}_{\pi^+}$, already constrained well by existing data, uncertainties are relatively small and similar between both analyses.
 Nevertheless, incorporating EIC pseudo-data leads to additional uncertainty reduction at high-$z$, highlighting improved constraints in this kinematic region.
 More substantial improvements are observed in the gluon FF ($D^g_{\pi^+}$), especially at intermediate and high $z$.
 The inclusion of EIC pseudo-data significantly narrows the gluon uncertainty bands, underscoring the critical impact of future EIC measurements in precisely constraining gluon fragmentation.

 Comparisons between our "Global Fit + EIC" results and the NNFF1.0 extraction reveal substantial differences in both central values and uncertainties, especially at medium and lower $z$.
 These discrepancies primarily result from NNFF1.0's exclusive reliance on SIA datasets, limiting its ability to constrain FFs effectively.
 Consequently, NNFF1.0 uncertainties are considerably broader compared to our analysis, which benefits from additional constraints provided by SIDIS and projected EIC measurements.